GRAINS-Corn slumps as ethanol makers feel coronavirus constraints

 “We continue to see pressure on the basis.
 We continue to see concern about ethanol plants,” Ted Seifried, chief market strategist for Zaner Ag Hedge, said.

 “There was hope that today we’d start to hear some better news about maybe coming out of isolation relatively soon, but instead we’re hearing it will take more time.
-It’s weighing on the energy market and you can’t exclude corn from that because of the ethanol situation,” he said.
+It’s weighing on the energy market and you can’t exclude corn from that,” he said.

 U.S. President Donald Trump on Sunday extended his stay-at-home guidelines until the end of April, dropping a plan to get the economy up and running by mid-April.

+May soybeans ended up 3/4 cents at $8.82-1/4 a bushel, lifted by strong soymeal demand prospects amid tighter supplies of distillers grains, an ethanol byproduct and feed ingredient.

+“With beans, it’s all been about the meal,” said Jeff French, analyst with Top Third Marketing.
+“They need protein, and the cheapest market is meal.”

-Soybean futures remain underpinned by the risk of logistical snags in South American soybean belts and reduced palm oil production in Malaysia due to coronavirus.
+Soybean futures also remain underpinned by the risk of logistical snags in South America and reduced palm oil production in Malaysia due to coronavirus.

-Argentine shipments of soy corn and other agricultural exports were delayed as the government ramps up inspections of incoming cargo ships.
+Argentine shipments of soy, corn and other agricultural exports were delayed as the government ramps up inspections of incoming ships.

 Grain investors squared positions ahead of two key U.S. Department of Agriculture (USDA) reports due Tuesday on prospective U.S. plantings and quarterly grain stocks.